sidbav/689-discussions/content/blog/discussion-3.1/index.md

 For the Seminar of week 3 of classes we read the paper: [Dos and Don'ts of Machine Learning in Computer Security](https://www.usenix.org/conference/usenixsecurity22/presentation/arp) by Arp et al.

 This paper was split into two seminars, the first seminar covered Pitfalls of the Applying Machine Learning to Cyber Security.
-To read to summary and discussion of the second half of this paper, look [here](discussion-3.2).
+To read to summary and discussion of the second half of this paper, look [here](/discussion-3.2).

 # Summary
 - Overly optimistic results are not great since they will be able to perform in a real world environment, and they are not representative of how a model will perform in the real world.

 - **Sample Bias**: This occurs when a dataset does not represent the true distribution of data where this model will be applied.
   - For example, there are only a few Android Datasets; these datasets are not representative of the real world scenarios, thus more data needs to be generated (synthetic data)
+  - Transfer learning can also be applied (not really sure how though?):
+    - After doing some more research (one link [here](https://adapt-python.github.io/adapt/examples/Sample_bias_example.html)), it seems to give more weight to underrepresented classes?
+I believe this approach can reduce sampling bias, but is not a fool proof way of going about reducing bias; bias may still exist.
-  - This can occur when an AV engine is trained on a global dataset, with data from the Apple app store, Google Play and Indian app stores, but the AV engine is applied to only the Indian app stores; the data is simply not representative of the context which which the model produced is being applied.
+  - A real example of sampling bias is: This can occur when an AV engine is trained on a global dataset, with data from the Apple app store, Google Play and Indian app stores, but the AV engine is applied to only the Indian app stores; the data is simply not representative of the context which which the model produced is being applied.
-  - Transfer learning can also be applied (not really sure how though?)

 - **Label Inaccuracy**: The labels of the data are not equal to the TRUE labels of the data
   - For example, in a binary case, malware may be classified as goodware, or vice versa.
 In a multi-class situation (labels for different families of malware), a malware file maybe labelled with the wrong malware family.